Pierlam/OpenExcelSdk/README.md

 The only dependency is OpenXML SDK, the official Microsoft library to work with Excel files.
 The last available version 3.3.0 is used.

+OpenXML SDK is a big library to manage Excel, Word and Power-Point documents.
+OpenExcelSdk is focus only on Excel documents.

 This Microsoft library is not easy to use, so OpenExcelSdk propose a simple way to use Excel rows and cells values.
 Main use cases are to get/read or set a type, define a format and set a value into a new cell or an existing one.

+OpenExcelSdk is a kind of wrapper around OpenXML SDK library.
+OpenExcelSdk offers light and basic framework, main classes are : ExcelFile, ExcelSheet, ExcelRow, ExcelCell.
+OpenXML SDK classes are always available in each of these classes: SpreadsheetDocument, Sheet, WorkbookPart, Sheet, Row, Cell, ...

 # A quick example